noenomblot/ADA_P3-jekyll/index.md

 #### Star Wars: *The Force Awakens* (2015) — massive attention, zero political pull

-[Figure 2](#fig-cluster-graph-force-awakens) shows the temporal graph around the release of *The Force Awakens* on December 18, 2015, the first film of the so called "sequel-trilogy".
+[Figure ???](#fig-cluster-graph-force-awakens) shows the temporal graph around the release of *The Force Awakens* on December 18, 2015, the first film of the so called "sequel-trilogy".
 We see many hyperlinks leading to or away from the main star wars subreddit "starwars", but this effect is only visible for a few days after the film's release.

 <figure id="fig-cluster-graph-force-awakens">
   <div class="plotly-embed">